trailheadapps/redwoods-insurance/README.md

    3. Select the 'Customer Account Portal' experience.
    4. Click 'Get Started'.
    5. When prompted, enter 'TrailInsurance' as the name.
-   6. Click next.
+   6. Click create.
    7. Allow the community wizard to finish.
 2. Adding a Profile for community users.
    1. In the upper left-hand menu, select 'Salesforce Setup' which will open in a new tab/window.
    2. Using either the menu, or the quick find bar, navigate to Profiles.
       1. Click 'New Profile'.
       2. Select _'Customer Community Login User'_ as the profile to clone from.
-Nb.
-No other base profile will work here.
-You _must_ select Customer Community Login User.
       3. Give the profile the name 'TrailInsuranceMobileUser'.
+      4. Click Save.
-      4. On the newly created profile screen, click the edit button.
+      5. On the newly created profile screen, click the edit button.
-      5. Under 'Administrative Permissions' find the checkbox labeled: 'API Enabled' and check it.
+      6. Under 'Administrative Permissions' find the checkbox labeled: 'API Enabled' and check it.
+      7. Click Save.
 3. Add the profile to your Community
    1. Navigate to your original tab -- where you're configuring your community -- and using the menu on the left, click 'Members'.
    2. On the members page, use the drop down to select 'Customer' from the list of available profile groups.